DeckardJosh/ecomSnow/README.md

 <p><strong>Cart:</strong></p>
 <p>Here is a list of all the cart items, and you can remove or checkout.</p>

+<p><strong>Admin:</strong></p>
+<p>Here is where if auth is set up, the owner of the website or store could add or remove products, update the details of the product, and much more.
+This is important in allowing the user full access and removing some of the compliation when contracting out a website to be built.</p>

 <h2>My Thoughts</h2>
 <p>This project was fun and frustrating at the same time.
-Working with the filteres was simple yet so complicated.
+Working with the filters was simple yet so complicated.
 I am still unsure if I preformed the actions within this in the best way possible.
-Furthermore, It had been a bit since I worked with Redux, but that proved to be fun and simple.</p>
+Furthermore, It had been a bit since I worked with Redux, but that proved to be fun and simple.
+As for setting up the backend and frontend, once I got in the groove i was unstoppable.
+Yes I probably could have used some tradtional react concepts such as reusing components on the front end, like the forms, but the goal for the backend/api and the frontend rendering was not to be perfect, rather showcase I understand how to work and maniplate API data on both sides of development.
+Overall, this project turned out to be very fruitful and I look forward to coming back with future updates to make it even better.</p>